tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 Building with Waf
 +++++++++++++++++
+Most users directly use Waf to configure and build the |ns3| project.
+It's not
-We use Waf to configure and build the |ns3| project.
-It's not strictly required at this point, but it will be valuable to take a slight detour and look at how to make changes to the configuration of the project.
+strictly required at this point, but it will be valuable to take a slight detour and look at how to make changes to the configuration of the project.
 Probably the most useful configuration change you can make will be to